 Welcome To Music At UM-Flint!

-Within a modern, regional campus, The Department of Music at the University of Michigan Flint offers students a smaller, personalized University of Michigan experience as they work toward earning their degree.
-For nearly 40 years, the experienced faculty have created an environment that fosters the very best of student talent and creativity.
-Students who graduate from the Music Program at UM-Flint go on to outstanding careers and experiences as performers, teachers, and artistic visionaries.
-At UM-Flint, you will make music as you begin to make a foundation for your future.
-Accredited by the National Association of Schools of Music ...
-MORE
+As part of the regional comprehensive University of Michigan-Flint, the Department of Music offers students a personalized University of Michigan experience.
+For nearly 40 years, the experienced faculty have created an environment that develops the very best of student talent and creativity.
+Students who graduate from music programs at UM-Flint go on to outstanding careers and experiences as performers, teachers, and artistic visionaries.
+At UM-Flint, you will make music as you make a foundation for your future.